helixhorned/ljremarkable/README.md

 The application is implemented entirely in Lua with heavy usage of LuaJIT's FFI.

-It is possible to use the binary from the Raspbian `luajit` APT package on the reMarkable.
+It is possible to use the binary from the Raspberry Pi OS `luajit` APT package on the reMarkable.

 #### Comparison of `/proc/cpuinfo`